Anou-shka/SC4002_NLP/Report_Lei_Mingcong.md

     Figure 4.
 Structure of our BERT model
 </center>

-&emsp; To further improve the model, we switch from RNN-base model to Transformer-based model.
-The sentiment analysis task is a binary classify task with a sequence input and a scaler output.
-To fit the task, we decide to use BERT-like encoder only Transformer models as we do not need the decoder to generate sequence.
-Moreover, as the training set is reletively small, we decide to fine-tune on a pre-trained BERT-like model to gain better performance.
+&emsp; To further improve the model, we switch from an RNN-base model to a Transformer-based model.
+The sentiment analysis task is a binary classification task with a sequence input and a scaler output.
+To fit the task, we decided to use a BERT-like encoder-only Transformer model, as we do not need the decoder to generate the sequence.
+Moreover, as the training set is relatively small, we decided to fine-tune a pre-trained BERT-like model to gain better performance.

-&emsp; In this section, we decide to use DeBERTaV3 model from Microsoft as pre-trained model.
+&emsp; In this section, we decide to use Microsoft's DeBERTaV3 model as a pre-trained model.
 We add a linear projection layer after the output Linear layer of DeBERTaV3 to project the output vector to a scaler y as the model prediction.
-As DeBERTaV3 provide a special token "[CLS]" as the first token of the input sequence for classifier, we only add the linear projection layer after the output latent vector corresponding to "[CLS]" token.
-This is default settings of DeBERTaV3 model.
-The detail structure is shown in Fig. 4.
-Moveover, DeBERTaV3 model have more improvement comparing with our previous RNN-based model beyond change the model architecture to Transformer.
-The pretrained model provide subword tokenize algorithm: Word Piece tokenization as advanced tokenize algorithm.
+As DeBERTaV3 provides a special token "[CLS]" as the first token of the input sequence for the classifier, we only add the linear projection layer after the output latent vector corresponding to the "[CLS]" token.
+This is the default setting of the DeBERTaV3 model.
+The detailed structure is shown in Fig. 4.
+Moreover, the DeBERTaV3 model has more improvement compared with our previous RNN-based model beyond changing the model architecture to a Transformer.
+The pre-trained model provides a subword tokenize algorithm: Word Piece tokenization as an advanced tokenize algorithm.

-&emsp; The training setting is similar to previous approach.
-We use binary cross-entropy loss as criteria, AdamW as optimizer, Cosine scheduler with warm up as learning rate scheduler.
+&emsp; The training setting is similar to the previous approach.
+We use the binary cross-entropy loss as criteria, AdamW as an optimizer, and the Cosine scheduler with warm-up as a learning rate scheduler.
 We adopted mini-batch training.
-As BERT model may not face severe gradient explosion problem comparing with RNN-base model, we do not utilze the gradient clip mechanism.
-In addition, the batch-wise padding algorithm is same as previous appoarch.
+As the BERT model may not face severe gradient explosion problems compared with the RNN-base model, we do not utilize the gradient clip mechanism.
+In addition, the batch-wise padding algorithm is the same as the previous approach.
 &emsp; The fine-tuning hyper-paramater settings are shown below:

 - training epochs: 2